 Satoshi Nakamoto and the first Blockchain

-From the moment the Blockchain appeared, it immediately raised a double reaction: on the one hand, those who read this intuition in direct relationship with the work of Satoshi Nakamoto who in October 2008 published a document that proposed Bitcoin as a digital currency.
+From the moment the Blockchain appeared on the market, it immediately raised a double reaction: on the one hand, those who read this intuition in direct relationship with the work of Satoshi Nakamoto who in October 2008 published a document that proposed Bitcoin as a digital currency.
 Nakamoto followed up on this document with the release of the first Bitcoin software in January 2009.

 Next to the vision that leads to associate the Blockchain with the Bitcoin cryptocurrency there is the one that instead invites you to look up to many other applications, without putting any type of limitation.
 In both cases it can and must be said that the Blockchain should not be seen as a “technological solution” but as a new, decentralized approach to the concept of Trust, of Trust.